-There are good options all over the city with everything from budget hostels to luxury hotels and they have a great transit system which makes it easy to get around.
+There is everything from budget hostels to luxury hotels in Mexico City and they have a great transit system which makes it easy to get around.
 However our first choice, and that of many people we asked, would be the areas of Zona Rosa, Roma and Condesa as they are very safe and clean and have an amazing selection of trendy restaurants, bars and shops.
 Zona Rosa offers the most hotels whereas Roma and Condesa are more residential so you’ll more likely be staying in a private residence such as an Airbnb.
 They are all within walking distance or a short taxi ride from each other and from the Metro.

 We found a room with a private bath through Airbnb in a great building in the heart of Roma Norte for about $40. per night.
 If you’ve never used Airbnb before you should check it out and if you use this link you will get a $20 credit for you first stay.
 It’s a fabulous resource for booking accommodations in private homes.
 You will find everything here from a simple bedroom in the owner’s home to a private house or apartment.
 Either way you will usually have the use of a kitchen and many other conveniences that you won’t get with a hotel including advice from a local.
 We used it all over Mexico and Europe, it’s our favorite way to stay.

 Most of the hostels are clustered around Colonio Centro.
 We didn’t get a chance to check out many hostels but the one’s below looked good from a quick inspection.
 Our go to sites for booking hostels are Hostelworld and Hotels Combined.